 Compared to more classical controls, model predictive control achieves a better coordination of multiple actuators for improved fuel economy and drivability.
 Moreover, the systematic, model-based framework developed for production enables an immediate adaptation of the design to different engine hardware architectures.

 The project is described in the paper “Model Predictive Control of Turbocharged Gasoline Engines for Mass Production”.
 It has been presented at the SAE WCX World Congress Experience, held in Detroit, MI, in April 2018.

-The first follow-up project, that takes advantage of the MPC software framework developed by ODYS and GM in this work, is targeted at supervisory powertrain control and is also scheduled for production starting in 2018.
+The first follow-up project is targeted at supervisory powertrain control and is also scheduled for production starting in 2018.